Maureen O'Hara: 1959–1991: Later career

 In 1970, O'Hara starred opposite Jackie Gleason in How Do I Love Thee?.
-During filming in the summer of 1969, O'Hara was involved in an accident on set with Gleason when he tripped on a Cyclone wire fence, falling heavily on her hand which was resting on it.
+During filming in the summer of 1969, O'Hara was involved in an accident on set with Gleason when he tripped on a Cyclone wire fence, falling heavily on her hand, which was resting on it.
 She later required orthopedic surgery to correct the injury.
 Though she got on well with Gleason, O'Hara remarked that it was a "terrible film.
 The script was awful, and the director couldn't fix it".
 The film was poorly received critically, with The Guardian calling it "the most mawkish film of the year/decade/era".
-In October of that year she made her last film with Wayne in Big Jake (1971), shot on location in Durango, Mexico.
+In October of that year, she made her last film with Wayne in Big Jake (1971), shot on location in Durango, Mexico.
 Director Budd Boetticher cast O'Hara as he believed that she and Wayne had chemistry which was "head and shoulders" over those of other leading actresses at the time.
 After Big Jake, O'Hara retired from the industry.
-In 1972 she professed to strongly disapprove of the way Hollywood was going, "making dirty pictures", and she wanted no part of it.
-That year she was asked to give a speech at the Lifetime Achievement Award ceremony for John Ford, which was the last occasion she saw him before his death on 31 August 1973.
+In 1972, she professed to strongly disapprove of the way Hollywood was going, "making dirty pictures", and she wanted no part of it.
+That year, she was asked to give a speech at the Lifetime Achievement Award ceremony for John Ford, which was the last occasion she saw him before his death on 31 August 1973.

 After a 20-year retirement from the film industry, O'Hara returned to the screen in 1991 to star opposite John Candy in the romantic comedy drama Only the Lonely.
 She played Rose Muldoon, the domineering Irish mother of a Chicago cop (Candy), who has an indifference to Sicilians.
 The film reunited her with Anthony Quinn who plays her brief love interest, Nick the Greek.
 O'Hara stated of her return: "Twenty years is a long time, but it was surprising how little changed.
 The equipment is lighter now, and they work a bit faster, but I hardly felt like I'd been away".
 She described Candy as "one of my all-time favorite leading men", and was surprised by the extent of his talent, remarking that he was a "comedic genius but an actor with an extraordinary dramatic talent" who very much reminded her of Charles Laughton.
-In the following years, she continued to work, starring in several made-for-TV films, including The Christmas Box, Cab for Canada and The Last Dance, the latter her last film in which she played a retired teacher who suffers a heart attack, released on television in 2000.
+In the following years, she continued to work, starring in several made-for-TV films, including The Christmas Box, Cab to Canada with Catherine Bell, and The Last Dance, the latter her last film, in which she played a retired teacher who suffers a heart attack, released on television in 2000.